Monday, 5 October 2020

 8. It Was Over (Kev's Lament)

-The second track to earn a music video, even less likely to be played on Rage, featuring a flashback to young Kev unsuccessfully trying to get off with a young lady in the backseat of his car.
+The second track to earn a music video, and even less likely to be played on Rage.
+It's a flashback to young Kev unsuccessfully trying to get off with a young lady in the backseat of his car.
 The line "I remember back on our very first date" implies that the two characters lived happily ever after, but not before a scenario later described as "I had a cunt of a night but me undies had a ball".

 My favourite part is the evergreen, fit for all purposes line "You hear people say that they'd love to go back and do things that they did in the past, but if you reckon they were the real good old days you can go shove them right up your arse."
 Which pretty much says it all about nostalgia.
 Except for posts about how old comedy albums are better than new ones, they are very good.